Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 In cybersecurity, social engineering refers to a broad range of scams in which criminals deceive or manipulate victims into taking actions or giving up confidential information.
 It’s an alternative to “traditional” hacking, which requires technical expertise to infiltrate computer systems.

 Social engineering isn’t new.
-Think of classic con-men like Charles Ponzi or Frank Abagnale (like in Catch Me If You Can), who fast-talked and manipulated people to get ahead.
+Think of classic con men like Charles Ponzi or Frank Abagnale (like in Catch Me If You Can), who fast-talked and manipulated people to get ahead.

 Today, the difference is that the internet makes an enormous amount of information available that someone can use to manipulate you.
 Social media is especially risky because it makes it easier than ever for criminals to find out personal details about you.